rikinp22/project_3_group/README.md

 New Zealand: 80.01%

 ## Support
 To complete this assignment, we attended class, reviewed notes, attended office hours and utilized tutoring sessions.
 We also consulted, troubleshot and shared code amongst the team.
 Additionally, we used outside sources for assistance.
 One resource that was heavily consulted for part of this project was the YouTube channel Data Science for Everyone.
+We also used the Javascript plotly website to assist in coding our map animation.

 ## Submission Includes
 * Will complete where TAs can find all final code once we are fully finished loading items to GitHub